djon2003/DNS-323/README.md

 ### Finding the new IP address and connecting

-- I firstly thought to ping my device in a loop using the previously assigned IP address

-- I secondly tried to verify my router DHCP table to retrieve the new address.

-> No luck.
-What I've done.
-My hardware is no more accessible and my only way to connect back to it would be the [the serial method](http://www.cyrius.com/debian/orion/d-link/dns-323/recovery/).
-Wait!
-I know!
-Based on the instructions, I have to connect via SSH.
-So, I could search the IP with a software that looks for opened ports in my local network.

 - Get your computer IP address:
     - Via command line:
         - Open `cmd`.